-In 2018, there were 18,937 incidents of suspected motor vehicle insurance fraud reported to the DFS Insurance Frauds Bureau, including fraud related to motor vehicle theft, motor vehicle fire, larceny from a motor vehicle, motor vehicle vandalism, motor vehicle collision damage, motor vehicle fraud bills, motor vehicle insurance cards, and motor vehicle miscellaneous and no-fault.
-This represents an increase in motor vehicle fraud reports of approximately 8% from 2017 - 2018.
+In 2019, there were 19,794 incidents of suspected motor vehicle insurance fraud reported to the DFS Insurance Frauds Bureau, including fraud related to motor vehicle theft, motor vehicle fire, larceny from a motor vehicle, motor vehicle vandalism, motor vehicle collision damage, motor vehicle fraud bills, motor vehicle insurance cards, and motor vehicle miscellaneous and no-fault.
+This represents an all-time high in suspected motor vehicle insurance fraud incidents, and an increase approximately 5.6% from levels reported in 2018.

-Of the 18,937 incidents of suspected motor vehicle insurance fraud reported statewide, 14,459 pertained to no-fault insurance fraud.
-Based on this data, no-fault insurance fraud accounted for approximately 76 percent of all reported suspected incidents of motor vehicle insurance fraud in 2018.
-Reports of suspected no-fault insurance fraud increased from 12,762 in 2017, representing a 13 percent increase.
+Of the 19,794 incidents of suspected motor vehicle insurance fraud reported statewide, 15,146 pertained to no-fault insurance fraud.
+Based on this data, no-fault insurance fraud accounted for approximately 77 percent of all reported suspected incidents of motor vehicle insurance fraud in 2019.
+Reports of suspected no-fault insurance fraud increased from 14,459 in 2018, representing a 4.7 percent increase.